thradams/cake/ownership.md

     x_destroy(&x);

     /*
-     The contents of the object x where moved
+     The contents of the object x were moved
     */
 }
 ```